kestra-io/docs/content/blogs/2024-03-15-top-10-sql-framework.md

 ## 2) SQLMesh

-X - Update with Marisa's inputs

-SQLMesh is a recent project aiming to emphasize better operations management.
+[SQLMesh](https://sqlmesh.com/) is a recent project aiming to emphasize better operations management.
 It shifts from dbt in that sense by bringing several improvements:

 - Semantic Understanding: SQLMesh goes beyond simple syntax checking.
 It understands the meaning of your SQL code, allowing for early detection of errors like incorrect column references.